This article originally appeared on VICE Canada

 During the years I was playing the game alone it was a sobering and lonely experience.
 I was left to wander the vast expanse of WoW without a friend on the server.
 Like real life, I avoided other people.
 With Rho I stepped outside my comfort zone.
 I began making real friendships and started to develop a leadership role.
 I began going after late-game excursions I could never tackle alone and the experience was eye opening.
 I felt empowered by my friendships.
 They allowed me to explore new experiences and do things I wouldn't have even considered in the real world and no I don't mean boning.

 Rho and I weren't having sex in the game, but there was textual foreplay.
-She'd type, "I'm getting hot," and remove all of her character's armour.
+She'd type, "I'm getting hot," and remove all of her character's armor.
 She'd dance in game clothed only in her underwear and that was a pretty clear sign we'd stop playing very soon.
 To me, this was a joke—at least that's how memory serves.

 In the physical world, I was falling apart.
 Rho and I spent all our time together between work, school, and WoW.
 I didn't know how to tell her I wanted alone time, she terrified me.
 Part of this was my own insecurity and aversion to conflict.
-It culminated in nights in drinking four litres of Pepsi and eating several entire bags of Doritos.
+It culminated in nights in drinking four liters of Pepsi and eating several entire bags of Doritos.
 Don't get me wrong I still like to eat filth, but I've come to enjoy having solid poops and would rather not wear D-pants for the rest of my life.

 After a month of dating she asked me to move in with her.
 I said no. I was afraid and had trust issues.
 We were already spending an unhealthy amount of time together.
 Our ideas about the relationship were starting to drift apart.
 I'd dodge this issue by pushing junk food and lazy nights in.
 It was all a deceptive performance to keep her comfortable and occupied.